 Since its initial launch 62 years ago, Marlboro has never run an ad, a commercial or an in-store promotion without using cowboy imagery.
 Nor has Marlboro ever used a woman in its “cowboy” advertising.
 Many brands have tried to copy the success of Marlboro cowboy.
 Pick up a magazine, look at a newspaper, turn on your television set, surf the internet and you’ll find hundreds of visuals that try to mimic the success of the cowboy.
 Monkeys, donkeys, dogs, kids, babies, sexy women, old women, hot men, old men, celebrities and many other visuals.

-When your idea is a high-level abstraction or a concept that is broad and general, its almost impossible to find a visual hammer that will dive the idea into prospects minds.
+When your idea is a high-level abstraction or a concept that is broad and general, it's almost impossible to find a visual hammer that will dive the idea into prospects' minds.
 Effective visual hammers need narrow nails like driving and safety.
-How can anyone find visual hammer that symbolises democracy, loyalty, trust and other high-level abstractions?
+How can anyone find a visual hammer that symbolises democracy, loyalty, trust and other high-level abstractions?
 Consumers tend to take verbal ideas like “Find new roads” literally.
-It sounds like an advertising slogan for Range Rover, whose owners often get off the roads to explore the back country.
+It sounds like an advertising slogan for Range Rover, whose owners often get off the roads to explore the backcountry.
 Abstract ideas need to be brought down to earth before they can be turned into visual hammers.

 -Visual Hammer / Laura Ries